 While there’s no question that mulch is the best option for plants (it adds nutrients to the soil and provides insulation), there are times when it may not be the most desirable choice as far as maintenance goes.
 Utilizing stone around a pool area, for instance, can prevent mulch from being tracked or blown into the water.

 Landscape rock is also low maintenance in that you’ll likely never need to replace it (other than maybe adding to the top layer if the color has faded from the sun).
 However, because rocks do not help plants the way that mulch can, you must be selective about any plant material you choose to install in a rock bed.
 Rocks can raise soil temperatures and make it difficult for a lot of plants to survive.
 Certain ornamental grasses may be your best bet.

 While rock can be argued as lower maintenance than mulch—particularly in certain areas of the landscape—mulch can also benefit your property from a maintenance perspective.
 Plants are going to perform better when mulched so it’s always better to mulch a plant bed as opposed to only using soil.

 Plant roots retain more moisture and are better insulated against the intense effects of the wind and sun when mulch is applied.
 Mulch can also play a valuable role in weed suppression and will keep weeding work at bay.

-Another way to create a low maintenance landscape is to choose native plant material that is naturally adapted to the soil, climate, and rainfall for our region.
+Another way to create a low-maintenance landscape is to choose native plant material that is naturally adapted to the soil, climate, and rainfall of our region.
 Native plants will not need a ton of TLC to grow and perform their best.